apache/druid/docs/querying/dart.md

 ### API

-Dart uses the SQL endpoint `/druid/v2/sql` like the other SQL query engines.
+Dart uses the SQL endpoint `/druid/v2/sql`.
 To use Dart, include the query context parameter `engine` and set it to `msq-dart`:

 <Tabs>
   <TabItem value="SET" label="SET" default>